Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-features/create-custom-renderer-feature-compatibility-mode.md

     public BlurRenderPass(Material material, BlurSettings defaultSettings)
     {
         this.material = material;
         this.defaultSettings = defaultSettings;
     }
     ```

-4. In the `BlurRenderPass` class, add the `RenderTextureDescriptor` field and initialize it in the constructor.
-The `RenderTextureDescriptor` class lets you specify the properties of a render texture, such as the width, height, and format.
+4. In the `BlurRenderPass` class, add the `RenderTextureDescriptor` field and initialize it in the constructor:

     ```C#
     using UnityEngine;